 This place makes for a cute little day trip and will leave you plenty of time to visit other outdoor spots if you choose.
 Many of them aren’t that far away.

-Located next to the Ohio River, next to a small village of the same name, Cave-in-Rock is hands down one of the coolest places to visit in southern Illinois.
+Located in Hardin County, right next to the Ohio River and the small village of the same name, Cave-in-Rock is hands down one of the coolest places to visit in southern Illinois.
 Sadly, vandals have somewhat dampened the beauty of the place with all their graffiti.
-It’s a free state park open from 8 am to 9 pm.
+It’s a free state park open from 8am to 9pm.
 It sits right across the river from Kentucky, where you can drive your car onto a ferry and visit Amish country.
 While this is one of the coolest spots, I must be frank: it’s just a cave.
 BUT, it’s a pretty good-sized cave and a great day trip to take with the family.
 There are picnic tables and play areas for children located near the parking lot in the state park.
 If you do choose to cross the river into Kentucky, the ferry is free.

 ***History note: as I mentioned above, the cave has a long and sordid history with gentlemen of less than great moral stature.
 Many well-known outlaws in the area used this cave as a hide-out beginning in the late-1700’s and well into the mid-1800’s because of its extremely close proximity to the river.
 Some of these outlaws include: counterfeiters Philip Alston and John Duff, James Wilson (who dubbed the cave “Wilson’s Liquor Vault and House for Entertainment” with a sign above the entrance), the Sturdivant Gang, the Ford’s Ferry Gang, and the Harpe Brothers.
 After the cave had seen its days of debauchery and outlandishness, it became a place of worship (talk about one extreme to another), when churches began using it in the mid-1800’s.
 That no longer happens, of course, since it is now a state park owned by Illinois.***